veracode/scan_health/README.md

 ### Compiling

-Runningt he build script will also run the tests:
+Running the build script will also run the tests:

 ```sh
 ./scripts/build.sh